m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 ![](./figs/schematic_mkr_1000.png)

+**IMPORTANT: Do not flip Vcc and GND connections.
+Also, do not short Vcc and GND.
+Power the board via the USB cable AFTER you verify that the circuit is correct**

 The setup itself should similar to the figure below.
 The thermistor IC's pin numbers are determined by holding the flat end towards you, with pins facing